Best Portable Grills for Camping: Must-Have Picks in Canada

 Heads up: some of the links in this post are affiliate links.
 That means if you click and purchase, we may get a commission.
 It’s how we keep this site running without cluttering it with ads.

-This guide dives into the best portable grills for camping across Canada—compact gas workhorses for cross-province road trips, charcoal setups for that real campfire flavour, and fire pit–style grills that pull double duty on Crown land.
-From balcony-friendly portable BBQ grills in Toronto condos to rugged units that survive -20°C shoulder-season trips in the BC mountains, we’ll help you choose the best portable grill for camping that can actually keep up with Canadian conditions.
+This guide covers the best portable grills for camping across Canada — compact gas workhorses for cross-province road trips, charcoal setups for real campfire flavour, and fire pit–style grills that pull double duty on Crown land.
+From balcony-friendly portable BBQ grills in Toronto condos to rugged units that survive shoulder-season trips in the BC mountains, we’ll help you choose the right grill for Canadian conditions.
+Prices range from about $23 to $242 CAD.
+If you’re still locking in your campsite for this summer, our guide to Parks Canada camping reservations for 2026 covers key booking dates and tips.

 Quick Overview: Our Top Picks